okbach/Amazons-Game-Board---DELPHI/README.md

 # Game rules and game engine are included in this file --> engineboard.pas
 {engineboard.pas}
-A set of functions that may help you build any board game such as chess and go
+A set of functions that may help you build any board game such as chess and goo

 #{PLAY ONLINE}
 Simple linking method to play against an online friend based on IDHTTP component